dwyl/learn-json-web-tokens/README.md

 Tokens are a string of "url safe" characters which *encode* information.
-Tokens have **three components** (separated by periods) (shown here on multiple lines for *readabilyt* but used as a single string of text)
+Tokens have **three components** (separated by periods) (shown here on multiple lines for *readability* but used as a single string of text)

 ```js
 eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9           // header